PlatosTwin/lt100/docs/index.markdown

 <a href="#top" class="go-to-top">Go to top</a>
 </h3>

-For those interested, this profile is derived from the course in the <a href="https://caltopo.com/m/DJ1HV" target="_blank">above-linked CalTopo map</a>.
+For those interested, this profile is derived from the course in <a href="https://caltopo.com/m/DJ1HV" target="_blank">this CalTopo map</a>.

 ![Course profile, with aid stations.]({{"images/course_profile.png" | relative_url }})